 Next comes the toppings.
-Tex-Mex tacos are filled with shredded cheese, lettuce, tomatoes and sour cream.
-If you try a street taco in Mexico, chances are it'll only be topped with fresh cilantro leaves and finely diced white onions, although it might have a bit of cotija cheese or queso fresco as well- soft, fresh cheeses that are staples of Mexican cooking.
+Tex-Mex tacos are filled with shredded cheese, lettuce, diced tomatoes and sour cream.
+If you try a street taco in Mexico, chances are it'll only be topped with fresh cilantro leaves and finely chopped onions.
+Red onions or white onions work, and it might have a bit of cotija cheese or queso fresco as well- soft, fresh cheeses that are staples of Mexican cooking.

 Then comes the meat itself.
 You'll find Mexican tacos filled with flavorful, marinated meat like flank steak or skirt steak.
-The marinade often contains oregano, ground black pepper, cumin, paprika, lime juice, soy sauce, and chilies, but it depends on the particular taco recipe.
+The marinade often contains oregano, ground black pepper, ground cumin, paprika, fresh lime juice, soy sauce, and chilies, but the flavors used to marinate depend on the particular taco recipe.
 The cooks cube the meat before marinating it, or they leave it whole and cook it over a high heat grill called an Asada.
 Either grilling, cooking on a griddle, or using a cast iron skillet over medium-high heat are authentically Mexican methods!

 Some of the most popular Mexican taco meat are carnitas and chorizo.
-Carnitas translates literally to "little meats," and it consists of seasoned pork slow cooked in oil or lard, and then fried to perfect golden crispiness.
+Carnitas translates literally to "little meats" in Spanish, and it consists of seasoned pork slow cooked in oil or lard, and then fried to perfect golden crispiness.
 Chorizo is flavorful sausage made from pork and beef, beloved for its strongly seasoned taste.
 For a vegetarian option, Mexican tacos will often use refried beans.

-On the other hand, American taco recipes usually call for taco seasoning from the grocery store (which is mostly chili powder) and involve shredded chicken, pork, or cooked ground beef.
+On the other hand, the American taco recipes enjoyed on Cinco de Mayo or taco Tuesday usually call for taco seasoning from the grocery store (which is mostly chili powder) and involve shredded chicken, pork, or cooked ground beef.

 Finally, most Mexican food isn't as spicy as the Tex-Mex counterparts.
 Americans use salsa as a hot sauce to add spice to the dish.
 Mexicans use the salsa as a "sauce" that coats the meat.
 You'll find all kinds of non-spicy salsa in authentic Mexican street tacos, like fresh pico de gallo, avocado salsa, or green tomatillo salsa verde.
 When Mexicans do want to turn the spice up, they often use poblano or jalapeno peppers.
 Guacamole is actually a popular topping in both Tex-Mex and Mexican tacos!